kw7oe/bob_the_builder/README.md

 - Currently, it is written only fo `macOS`.
 Command such as `open` and file seperator `/` is assumed to be available.
 For linux user, who have `xdg-open`, you can directly modify `line 14` of the `Rakefile`, changing `open` to `xdg-open` after the `sh` method.
-- The generated `index.html` is still very limited.
-It doesn't splits the file entries according to templates yet.
 - It's not a command line tool...

 ### Bugs/Features

 The project is still under development.
 If there are any bugs/features request, feel free to create a new issues.